npetalid/Datamars/README.md

 The sessions are stored under the GS232/<DEVICE-ID> folder

+The app now supports saving livestock inspection data and can be used by the payment control agencies to record their findings.

+Latest version can be downloaded from: https://github.com/npetalid/Datamars/releases

 The code and the derived product are distributed under the open source Apache 2.0 License: http://www.apache.org/licenses/LICENSE-2.0